Last Updated on 23rd May 2026 by peppe8o

 <?php phpinfo(); ?>

 Save and exit.
-Back to your browser, append “/test.php” to Raspberry PI’s IP address, getting the following result:
+Back to your browser, append the “/test.php” string to the Raspberry PI’s IP address, so getting the following result:

-This is a useful page as it gives you fast access to your PHP configuration and variables.
+This is a useful page as it gives you fast access to the PHP modules and settings enabled in your board.

 Install Database – MariaDB instead of MySQL